arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/put_api_replication_make_follower.md

 @RESTHEADER{PUT /_api/replication/make-follower, Turn a server into a follower of another, makeReplicationFollower}

+@HINTS
+{% hint 'warning' %}
+Calling this endpoint will synchronize data from the collections found on the remote leader to the local ArangoDB database.
+All data in the local collections will be purged and replaced with data from the leader.
+Use with caution!
+{% endhint %}

+{% hint 'info' %}
+This command may take a long time to complete and return.
+This is because it will first do a full data synchronization with the leader, which will take time roughly proportional to the amount of data.
+{% endhint %}

 @RESTBODYPARAM{endpoint,string,required,string}
 the leader endpoint to connect to (e.g. "tcp://192.168.173.13:8529").